Devil's Disciples Motorcycle Club (Canada): Dissolution and legacy

 The Devils Disciples eventually faced stiff competition from the Dubois Brothers (also allied with the Popeyes MC) who ended up taking over a large portion of their territory.
 The gang disbanded in early 1976 after 15 of their members had been murdered by one criminal group or another.

 One of the most notable members of the Devil's Disciples was Salvatore Brunetti.
-He had joined the Brunetti joined the Devil's Disciples sometime around 1960s-70s.
+He had joined the Devil's Disciples sometime around 1960s-70s.
 In 1994, he, along with other ex-Devil's Disciples, founded the so-called "Dark Circle", a crime ring that consisted of a group of outwardly respectable Montreal businessmen who were secretly engaging in drug trafficking.
 The Dark Circle has often been described as Rock Machine's death squad.

 In August 1983, onetime Devil's Disciples leader and Montreal underworld figure Guy Filion was shot dead while at his brother's restaurant located in St. Hubert, Quebec.